Susan Isaacs is a friend of mine. We go to church together, usually a couple of rows apart.

 Susan agreed to answer a few questions about writing and acting:

-What is the most rewarding thing about acting for you?
-About writing?
+What is the most challenging thing about writing for you?

 The sportswriter Red Smith said it best about writing.
 “You simply sit down at the typewriter, open your veins, and bleed.”
 It’s hard work.
 And if you are writing about anything personal and important, it’s all the harder.
 To the would-be writer who’s been discouraged because it’s hard work: don’t think that the difficulty is proof you can’t do it.
 It’s hard work for everyone.
 Here’s another quote, “writers don’t love to write.
 They love having written.”
 This is hard stuff.
 But let me ask you, what is more painful: the pain of writing, or the pain of NOT writing.
 The latter can be permanently debilitating.
 Go and write.
 Yeah it’s hard.
 It’s harder keeping it inside.

 On top of that, the publishing business is in free fall.
 The system of delivery is changing, profits are plummeting, and as a result publishers don’t pay very well.
 Or they don’t publish you at all.
 You can self-publish.
 That’s personally satisfying, but it’s hard to get the word out.

 The market.
 If you’re young and beautiful you have more opportunities.
 It’s still difficult.
 But the problem with acting is, you need a group of people with whom to act, or a project that will hire you.
 For me, I’ve aged out of the demographic that gets hired the most.
 There aren’t a lot of roles for me.
 So that’s difficult.

 What is the best thing anyone has ever said to you about something you have written?

 After I performed my show, a gay man came up to tell me that he’d long since stopped going to church, but watching my show, he “missed Jesus.”
 That right there.
 That’s pretty amazing.

 Do you still have angry conversations with God?